getml/getml.com/src/docs/user_guide/concepts/predicting/index.md

 - [`ScaleGBMRegressor`][getml.predictors.ScaleGBMRegressor]

 !!! info "Enterprise Feature"
     [`ScaleGBMClassifier`][getml.predictors.ScaleGBMClassifier] and [`ScaleGBMRegressor`][getml.predictors.ScaleGBMRegressor] are enterprise features and not available in the community edition.
-Learn more about the [benefits](/enterprise/benefits) and see the [comparion of features](/enterprise/feature-list) between the community and enterprise edition.
+Learn more about the [benefits][enterprise-benefits] and see the [comparion of features][enterprise-feature-list] between the community and enterprise edition.

 Using one of them in your analysis is very simple.
 Just pass one as the `predictor` argument to either [`Pipeline`][getml.pipeline.Pipeline] on initialization.
 As a list, more than one predictor can be passed to the pipeline.